🏒 5-Month Summer Hockey Build

 Video

-Game cue: every shift, reset your arch and knee position before the puck drops.
-Do not wait until fatigue collapses your mechanics.
+Game cue: reset your arch and knee position before each faceoff.

 Video